Robonics/WorkNowPlayNow/README.md

 - **Calendar Sync**: Easily sync the app to your Google Calendar to have tasks and events all in one place

 ## Getting Started
+> Work Now, Play Now is a web application that can run on any web browser.
+###